Infantino under fire: FIFA President accused of breaching key FIFA rule

 Critics argue this action violates FIFA’s Code of Ethics, which demands members act with dignity, integrity, and political neutrality.

-Sunday Times journalist Duncan Castles highlighted the issue on X (formerly Twitter), citing Article 14.3 of FIFA’s Code of Ethics:
+Sunday Times journalist Duncan Castles highlighted the issue on X, citing Article 14.3 of FIFA’s Code of Ethics:

 He stressed that ''Anyone subject to this Code must recognise how their actions could affect FIFA’s reputation and must always conduct themselves in a respectful, ethical, and trustworthy manner, maintaining full integrity and credibility at all times.''